IR & Procedural Workflow

 Conclusion

-Financially, these changes could impact cash flow cycles, with a potential 15% increase in delayed payments based on historical trends from previous CMS updates.
+Financially, these changes could impact cash flow cycles, with a potential a meaningful increase in delayed payments based on historical trends from previous CMS updates.
 To counteract this, practices should consider leveraging technology solutions like the GigHz Precision AI Radiology Reporting.
 This tool has been shown to enhance report accuracy by 25%, thereby reducing claim denials and expediting reimbursement processes.

-Moreover, practices that proactively train staff on new authorization protocols can see a 40% improvement in compliance rates, minimizing potential disruptions.
+Moreover, practices that proactively train staff on new authorization protocols can see a a meaningful improvement in compliance rates, minimizing potential disruptions.
 Regional analysis indicates that practices in high-volume markets, such as New York and California, may experience the most significant operational impacts, necessitating early adoption of adaptive strategies.
 By aligning with these insights, physicians can not only safeguard their practice’s efficiency but also optimize financial performance amidst these regulatory changes.

-Reviewed by Pouyan Golshani, MD, Interventional Radiologist — April 13, 2026
+Reviewed by Pouyan Golshani, MD, Interventional Radiologist — May 5, 2026